EricM5/IntelliPrice.Api/README.md

   ```
 **Get Lowest Priced Product(s)**
 ----
   Returns Lowest priced products.
 If {num} param is not specified, then request will only return the lowest priced product.
-If specified, then it will return {num} of the lowest products.
+If specified, then it will return {num} of the lowest products, in the form of a list.

 * **URL**